 There was the eye-popping new athletic facility, a virtual Taj Mahal with cascading waterfalls, state-of-the-art technology, and workout areas that rival the U.S. Olympic training facility in Colorado Springs.

-And there was Dooley himself, a youthful 44-year-old former receiver from Virginia who became a lawyer before following his legendary father, Vince, into the family business of coaching.
-Derek Dooley was blessed with his mother Barbara's outsized charm and snappy repartee, and his father's obsession with every detail of the game.
+And there was Dooley himself, a youthful 44-year-old former wide receiver at Virginia who became a lawyer before following his legendary father into the family business of coaching.
+He was blessed with his mother Barbara's outsized charm and snappy repartee, and his father Vince's obsession with every detail of the game.

 So much promise.
 So much potential.